saltorna/TopDownHockey_Scraper/README.md

 # TopDownHockey EliteProspects Scraper

-## By Patrick Bacon, made possible by the work of Marcus Sjölin.
+## By Patrick Bacon, made possible by the work of Marcus Sjölin and Harry Shomer.

 ---

+This is a package built for scraping two data sources:

+1. The NHL's Play-by-Play Reports, which come in the form of HTML/API reports from the NHL and XML reports from ESPN.

-This is a package built for scraping Elite Prospects, an extremely valuable website which makes hockey data for thousands of leagues available to the public.
+2. Elite Prospects, an extremely valuable website which makes hockey data for thousands of leagues available to the public.

 This package is strictly built for end users who wish to scrape data for personal use.
-If you are interested in using this data for professional purposes, I recommend you look into the <a href="https://www.eliteprospects.com/api" >Elite Prospects API</a>.
+If you are interested in using Elite Prospects data for professional purposes, I recommend you look into the <a href="https://www.eliteprospects.com/api" >Elite Prospects API</a>.

 While using the scraper, please be mindful of EliteProspects servers.